topmangarbuja/configuring-jest-in-angular/README.md

-# Configuring Jest with Testing-Library and Jest-Dom in Angular
+# Configuring Jest with Testing-Library and Jest-Dom in Angular app and library

 These projects were generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.3.

-There are two apps available.
-One app uses `@angular-builders/jest:run` test builder and the other doesn't.
+There are two apps and two library projects available.
+One app and library uses `@angular-builders/jest:run` test builder and the other two don't.

-### 1. configure-jest-with-angular-builders-jest
+### 1. application_configuring-jest-with-angular-builders-jest
 - It uses `@angular-builders/jest:run` test builder i.e. in `angular.json`, it is configured as:
   ```
   "architect": {